 When the Commission adopted the regional water quality management plan in 1979, it was envisioned that a multi-year process would be undertaken to refine and detail the sanitary sewer service areas delineated in that plan in order to meet the requirements of Chapter NR 121 of the Wisconsin Administrative Code.
 This would involve working with the designated management agencies in efforts that would seek to incorporate local, as well as areawide, planning objectives into the sewer service area planning process.
-A total of 86 individual sewer service areas are currently identified in the Region, including a new planned service area adopted in 2010 for the Village of Big Bend and environs.
-By the end of 2016, refined and detailed sewer service area plans will have been completed and adopted for 74 of those 86 areas.
+A total of 86 individual sewer service areas are currently identified in the Region.
+By the end of 2017, refined and detailed sewer service area plans will have been completed and adopted for 74 of those 86 areas.
 Following refinement, including consolidation and identification of new service areas, there are now 57 redefined named service areas in Southeastern Wisconsin.
-During 2016, there were no new editions of previously prepared sewer service area plans, and no revisions to previously prepared plans were completed.
+During 2017, there were no new editions of previously prepared sewer service area plans, and no revisions to previously prepared plans were completed.